-Cady Evans (left) and his sister, Crystal Deckard, surrounded by photos of their mother, Darlene Coker, whose lawsuit against Johnson & Johnson 20 years ago was one of the first to argue that Johnson & Johnson's baby talcum powder it caused cancer.
-PHOTOS OF REUTERS / Mike Blake
+Cady Evans (left) and her sister, Crystal Deckard, surrounded by photos of their mother, Darlene Coker, whose lawsuit against Johnson & Johnson 20 years ago was one of the first to argue that Johnson & Johnson's baby powder caused cancer.
+PHOTOS OF REUTERS/Mike Blake

-Coker had no choice but to abandon his lawsuit because in America, when you are the plaintiff, you have the burden of proof and they had no pova.
-It was 1999, and just two years later, the material sought by Coker and his lawyer was emerging as J&J was forced to share thousands of pages of corporate notes, internal reports and other confidential documents, due to requests from others.
+Coker had no choice but to drop his lawsuit because in America, when you are the plaintiff, you have the burden of proof and they had no pova.
+It was 1999, and just two years later, the material sought by Coker and his lawyer was surfacing as J&J was forced to share thousands of pages of company notes, internal reports and other confidential documents, due to requests from others.
 11.700 plaintiffs.
-The talc of the J & J had caused them various types of cancer.
+The talc of J&J had caused them various types of cancer.

 The British news agency Reuters has examined many of these documents, as well as testimony from procedural depositions, and it has been shown that from 1971 to the early 2000s the company's raw talc and finished powders were sometimes positive for small quantities. of asbestos and that the company's executives, my managers, scientists, doctors and lawyers, have always worked to resolve and address the problem for the problem without ever disclosing it to regulators or the public.

 The documents also describe efforts to influence U.S. regulatory bodies' plans to limit asbestos in talc-based cosmetic products, and scientific research into the effects of talc on health.
 All efforts were successful given that both regulatory bodies and scientific research never dealt with the asbestos problem in talc.

 Only a small part of the documents produced during the trials were made public, an agreement with J&J "protected" much of the documentation produced and in exchange the manufacturer agreed to deliver practically all the documentation.
 The documents you will see below are the first time they are made public.